ErikBjare/gptme/README.md

     .exit        Exit the program.
     .help        Show this help message.
     .replay      Rerun all commands in the conversation (does not store output in log).
+    .impersonate  Impersonate the assistant.

 Options:
   --prompt-system TEXT            System prompt.
 Can be 'full', 'short', or
                                   something custom.
   --name TEXT                     Name of conversation.
-Defaults to asking for
+Defaults to generating
-                                  a name, optionally letting the user choose to generate a random name.
+                                  a random name.
+Pass 'ask' to be prompted for a name.
   --llm [openai|llama]            LLM to use.
   --model [gpt-4|gpt-3.5-turbo|wizardcoder-...]
                                   Model to use (gpt-3.5 not recommended)